Italo-Ethiopian War of 1887–1889: Early clashes

-Italian moves into the hinterland of Massawa, territory claimed by Ethiopia, brought her forces into conflict with those of Ethiopia, specifically those of Ras Alula, governor of Mareb Mellash.
+Italy moved into the hinterland of Massawa, territory claimed by Ethiopia, and brought her forces into conflict with those of Ethiopia, specifically those of Ras Alula, governor of Mareb Mellash.

 On 24 or 25 January 1887, Alula attacked the Italian fort at Saati.
 In the ensuing skirmish, his troops were beaten back.
 On 26 January, an Ethiopian force of about 15,000 men ambushed an Italian battalion sent to reinforce Saati and almost annihilated it at Dogali, 10 mi west of Massawa.
 The battle of Dogali turned out to be one of the most important in the history of modern Ethiopia.
 Alula did not follow up his victory, preferring to wait for permission from Yohannes to continue.
 He entered Asmara on 31 January 1887.

 The response to Dogali in Italy was immediate.
 The Italian parliament voted 5,000,000 lire for troops to reinforce Massawa.
 An Italian force was sent to garrison the interior, while Yohannes IV withdrew his forces to avoid confrontation.
 Disease ravaged the Italian troops and they were pulled out in March 1887, ending the first phase of the war.

 Following his victory, Alula remained in contact with the Italians regarding prisoners.
 He also subjected Massawa to a landward blockade in an effort to completely cut off its trade with the hinterland.
 This angered the local Muslim traders, whose sympathies shifted towards the Italians.

 In his attack on Saati, Alula had acted entirely on his own initiative.
-The Emperor Yohannes was at Makelle during the battle of Dogali.
+The Emperor Yohannes was at Mekelle during the battle of Dogali.
 When Alula requested permission to expel the Italians from Massawa, the emperor is said to have castigated him for making war without permission: "Who gave you permission to go and make war there?
 Those soldiers are not yours but mine; I shall cut off your hand."
-In late March, Yohannes summoned Alula to Makelle, where he was more conciliatory.
+In late March, Yohannes summoned Alula to Mekelle, where he was more conciliatory.
 He promised the ras reinforcements against any Italian counterattack but forbade offensive operations.